 When it comes to policy or requirements no two lenders are the same and some do impose more restrictions eg:

 - some foreign currency incomes are not acceptable – this can be due to instability or taxation issues

 - most lenders will use a 10% to 50% income buffer to allow for FX movements

 - some countries are tax free or have no formal tax reporting, this can be problematic in proving your income unless you work for a multi-national

 - many lenders will require an Australian resident with power of attorney and an Australian address for serving notices

 - non Australian spouses will often be treated differently particularly if they do not have permanent residence status in Australia

-- while your income may be tax free most lenders will use Australian ATO scales when calculating your servicing capacity
+- while your income may be tax free most (not all) lenders will use Australian ATO scales when calculating your servicing capacity